CS-LNU-Learning-Objectives/the-node-plattform/npm.md

 # The Node Package Manager (NPM)
 Most of modern programming languages have some kind of a package manager, a way to share and use code.
-For javascript/Node that is npm, node package manager.
-Npm is bundle with node and should be installed when you install node.
+For JavaScript/Node that is npm, node package manager.
+Npm is bundle with node and should be installed when you install node.js.
 NPM is the tool that help us to install, organize and use node packages.
-That could be modules developed by you or by other developers and that is available through the [npm web site (https://www.npmjs.com/)](https://www.npmjs.com/).
+That could be modules developed by you or by other developers and that is available through the [NPM web site (https://www.npmjs.com/)](https://www.npmjs.com/).
 This could be used as a global service where developers contribute with modules  you can use in your applications.
 Remember, small core, many and small modules/packages.

 This text will focus on the use of npm when you develop new node applications and not how you publish your own modules.
-This is not a complete guide so be prepared to seek information in the documentation.
+This is not a complete guide so be prepared to seek information in the NPM-documentation.

-## Understand the npm cli
+## Understand the NPM cli
 When you got node.js installed you also got the npm program which let you write npm commands.
 Open up your terminal window and write:

 ```